Top 10 Best Bitcoin Movies And Documentaries to Watch in 2019

 I am Satoshi

-I am Satoshi is a 52-minute bitcoin documentary that was created by Tomer Kantor and won “Most Creative Video” at the Blockchain Awards in 2014.
-Kantor is able to paint a clear picture on the differences between cryptocurrencies and traditional banking.
+I am Satoshi is a 52-minute bitcoin documentary that was created by Tomer Kantor.
+The documentary won “Most Creative Video” at the Blockchain Awards in 2014.
+Kantor is able to paint a clear picture of the differences between cryptocurrencies and traditional banking.
 He uses an investigative approach to explore the relationship between bitcoin and the broader financial system.
 The fields of education, software, and retail, among others, have already undergone disruption caused by open-source platforms while the banking industry remains untouched.

-I am Satoshi is a great documentary for anyone who needs to get insights into the bitcoin world.
+I am Satoshi is a great documentary for anyone who wants to gain insight into Bitcoin.

 The Rise and Rise of Bitcoin